matthiasn/octopress-blog/drafts/2014-08-17-weekly-update.markdown

 ## Mailing list: one and only one
 At first I thought about creating a separate mailing list because I didn't want to spam anyone who subscribed for infrequent tutorials with weekly updates.
-But that's too much work.
+But that's too much work on my end.
 So instead I will unify the mailing lists.
-If that is to much for existing subscribers, there are two options: a) let me know or b) unsubscribe.
+If the updates are too frequent for any of the existing subscribers, there are two options: a) let me know or b) unsubscribe.
 But why don't you give it a try?
+I'll try to make the weekly update an entertaining read.

 ## Book and gadget reviews
 Last week I mentioned that I wanted an outlet for my opinions on books and gadgets.
 So I created an overview page for reviews and took some time to take notes on the book I am reading plus write about the most recent gadget that I bought.
 All the articles are work in progress for the time being, with some of them being placeholders altogether for now.
 Here's the **[reviews overview page](/reviews)**.

 ### Clean coder
 Last week I mentioned that I was starting to take notes about books that I am reading, the book being Clean Coder by uncle bob.
 I did more reading this week and created a separate page for that.
 I will add to that page as I read more.
 The short version: every serious developer needs to read this book.
-Full stop.
+Full stop. **[Read more]()**.

 ### Behringer XENYX X1222USB
 I recently kicked out a highend surround sound system in favor of a mixer and two (great) active speaker. **[Find out why](/reviews/xenyx-x1222usb)**.